NichTucker/Micromouse/README.md

 ### Power Subsystem
 Responsible for powering and controlling the power supplied to the entire system, running the motors of the micromouse and charging the battery that powers the mouse.
 ### Sensing Subsystem
-The sensor subsystem is responsible for detecting objects and ensuring that the Micromouse maintains proper alignment within the maze pathways.
+The sensor subsystem is responsible for detecting objects and ensuring that the micromouse maintains proper alignment within the maze pathways.

 The sensing subsystem folder contains all the necessary files and documentation for the design and implementation of the sensor subsystem.
 These being the datasheets of the non-passive components used, LaTeX and PDF design report, KiCad schematics and files, and the gerber files